fharookshaik/fibonacci-series/CONTRIBUTING.md

  - If you go to your repository on GitHub, you’ll see a <button>Compare & pull request</button> button.
 Click on that button.
 We'll review your code and merge it if it passes all the tests.

 **9.** Upon successfull contribution add your name in the [Contributors.md](Contributors.md) file.

+***Note: If you wish to update the existing code.
+Attatch the schreenshot of the working code & Comment the changes you've made and Why you've update the code with a minmum two line explanation(This helps me to review your code quickly).**

 # Expected Output